Kris1027/nextjs-portfolio/README.md

 - [x] scroll to Particular Section
 - [ ] refactor data to use SQL database
 - [x] extraction of constant colors
+- [ ] fix issue with server pages and client pages
+- [ ] better darkMode